jkochis/vpdraw/README.md

 ### CSS Export
 - Click "Export CSS" to copy responsive CSS to clipboard
 - Generated CSS uses vh/vw units for true responsiveness
+- **Custom Class Names**: Elements with custom class names are exported with those names
+- **Custom IDs**: Elements with custom IDs generate both class and ID selectors
+- **Semantic CSS**: Automatically generated comments show which custom class names and IDs are in use
-- Includes both CSS and HTML markup
+- Includes both CSS and HTML markup with proper class and ID attributes

 ### Keyboard Shortcuts
 - `1` - Select tool